 Crock Pot Holiday Recipes

-Keep an eye out for more Thanksgiving dishes with the crockpot!
-We try to make as many holiday dishes as we can in the slow cooker.
+Keep an eye out for more Thanksgiving dishes that begin with your CrockPot!
+We make as many holiday dishes as possible in the slow cooker.

 Crock Pot Green Bean Casserole